k-t-to/ToxPOD/README.md

 | 10  | 9.45  |
 |...|...|

-After uploading a data file, a plot and table of the input data are shown.
+After loading the data, a plot and table of the input data are shown.
 The doses will be transformed to log<sub>10</sub> scale.

 ### Analysis

 All analyses are performed using log<sub>10</sub>-transformed doses.
 Results are reported on both the original and log<sub>10</sub> scale.

-Select the number of bootstrap samples to perform.
-The default is 500.
+Select the number of bootstrap samples to perform (default: 500).
 Click `Run Analysis`.
-Under the results tab, a distribution of the estimated PODs is shown.
-Click the Download Results button to download the POD estimates, Menger Curvature calculations, and the POD distribution graphs.
+A graph and table of the estimated POD distribution is shown.
+Under the Bootstrap Summary tab, a graph summarizing the interpolated spline fits and POD distribution is shown.
+Click the Download Results botton to download the graphs and results tables.

 ### Sample Explorer

 After running the main analysis, the Sample Explorer allows the user to visualize the bootstrap resamples.
+Users may manually select the samples to plot, or have a random selection auto-generated.
+Alternatively, users may choose to summarize all bootstrap samples.

-The Bootstrap Summary tab will display a summary of the spline-interpolation.
-The summary plot shows the median predicted response at each dose and the minimum and maximum predicted responses across all bootstraps for each dose.
-A histogram at the bottom shows how the estimated PODs are distributed across the interpolated doses.
+Click on `Draw Individual Plots` to display graphs showing the fit spline for the selected bootstrap samples and the menger curvatures calculated along the points of the spline curves.
+Individual plots are not available if all bootstrap samples are selected.

-Under `Bootstrap Samples`, select the numeric IDs of bootstrap samples to plot. `Draw Plots` will display individual graphs of the curves for the selected samples.
+Click on `Draw Summary Plots` to display two line graphs under the Summary Plots tab.
+The first graph shows the the simulated dose-response values for the selected bootstrap samples.
+The second graph shows how the interpolated spline was fit to the bootstrapped samples.

 ### License